This page presents several reflections on dealing with suffering.

 The Dalai Lama sets an excellent example for all of compassion and freedom from hatred or bitterness towards those who ravaged his land and murdered his people.
 What enables him to do that is that in his meditation, he allows all the suffering of his countrymen and their oppressors to enter into the depth of his heart and there to be transformed into compassion.
 Gathering the suffering of the people of the world in the centre of our being and letting it become there the raw material for our compassionate love is also the way of Jesus.
 That indeed is the way for us to follow.

-The above series of reflections is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 25-34.
+The above series of reflections on dealing with suffering is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 25-34.

 Australian readers may find good values at Fishpond which sells discounted books and delivers them postage-free.